MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-iboss-integration.md

 ---
-title: Integrate with iboss
+title: Classic portal -  Integrate with iboss
-description: This article describes how to integrate Microsoft Defender for Cloud Apps with iboss secure cloud gateway for seamless Cloud Discovery and automated block of unsanctioned apps. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article describes how to integrate Microsoft Defender for Cloud Apps with iboss secure cloud gateway for seamless Cloud Discovery and automated block of unsanctioned apps. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Integrate Defender for Cloud Apps with iboss
+# Classic portal: Integrate Defender for Cloud Apps with iboss

 [!INCLUDE [Banner for top of topics](includes/banner.md)]